The MA in English at the University of Toronto is a one-year coursework-only program (there is no thesis option).

 Students must attain a B- standing in each graduate course.

-Cross-listed courses (that is, courses taught by English graduate faculty in other units) are equivalent to English courses: they may be taken without special permission from the Department and will not count toward the maximum of 1.0 FCE that students may take outside of English.
+IMPORTANT EXCEPTION: cross-listed courses.
+Courses in other units taught by English faculty are considered to be cross-listed and are equivalent to English courses: they may be taken without receiving approval from the Associate Director, MA and will not count toward the maximum of 1.0 FCE that you may take outside of English.

 Entry Requirements